Same-sex marriage in Vermont: Civil union legislation

-When the House Judiciary Committee took up the question in February 2000, 3 of its members favored same-sex marriage, while 11 backed something equivalent that was discussed as a "civil rights package".
+When the House Judiciary Committee took up the question in February 2000, three of its members favored same-sex marriage, while eleven backed something equivalent that was discussed as a "civil rights package".
 The committee's chairman said that only the latter could pass the Assembly.
-The state House of Representatives voted 76 to 69 in favor of legislation creating civil unions with the same legal rights and obligations as marriage on March 15, 2000.
-The legislation also defined marriage as the union of a man and a woman.
+The House of Representatives voted 76 to 69 in favor of legislation creating civil unions with the same legal rights and obligations as marriage on March 15, 2000.
+The legislation also defined marriage as the "union of a man and a woman".
 Debate in the Senate, where the bill was modified, was restrained.
-The Senate also defeated two proposed constitutional amendments designed to nullify the Baker decision, one that defined marriage as the union of a man and a woman and another that reserved to the Assembly all authority to define the benefits of marriage.
+The Senate also defeated two proposed constitutional amendments designed to nullify the Baker decision, one that defined marriage as the "union of a man and a woman" and another that reserved to the Assembly all authority to define the benefits of marriage.
 The Senate passed the bill 19 to 11 on April 19, and the House passed it on April 25 on a 79 to 68 vote.
 Governor Howard Dean signed the legislation into law on April 26, without a public ceremony.
 Immediately after the signing, he held a press conference where he said:

-The New York Times called Vermont's civil unions "same-sex marriages in almost everything but the name".
-Bonauto called the legislation "breathtaking".
-She said out-of-state couples would want to take advantage of the law, even though its impact for them would only be symbolic.